boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Structuring Network Slice Controllers

-{{?I-D.contreras-teas-slice-controller-models}} proposes an approach for structuring the RFC XXXX Network Slice Controller as well as how to use different data models being defined for RFC XXXX Network Slice Service provision.
+{{?I-D.ietf-teas-ns-controller-models}} proposes an approach for structuring the RFC XXXX Network Slice Controller as well as how to use different data models being defined for RFC XXXX Network Slice Service provision.

 ## SR-based Hierarchical Network Slices